 The ultimate objective of the WHYCOS programme is to promote and facilitate the use of children’s water safety equipment.
-We do this by finding and reviewing the best children’s life jackets and the best water floats.
+We do this by finding and reviewing the best children’s life jackets, the best water floats, lake mats and river inner floating tubes.

 The Hydrological Safety Cycle